 When repainting a motor the best method would be as follows:

-- You can remove any loose paint by scraping it off.
+- Remove any loose paint by scraping it off.

-- Sand the area to be painted with a medium grit sandpaper and blend in areas where the paint and substrates meet.
+- Sand the area to be painted with a medium grit sandpaper and blend in areas where the paint and substrate meet.

 - A strong cleaner (paint thinner) that removes dirt and oils and does not leave any residue will work best.

-- Before painting wiping the area with isopropyl alcohol will help remove any remaining residues and moisture.
+- Before painting wiping the area with isopropyl alcohol to remove any remaining residues and moisture.

 - Use an epoxy based primer.
 This will give the strongest adhesion and corrosion resistance.